secretstartups/handbook/product-development-flow/product-development-flow-draft.html.md

 #### Description

-After we understand and validate the problem, we can begin/continue to ideate potential solutions through a [diverge/converge](http://web.stanford.edu/~rldavis/educ236/readings/doet/text/ch06_excerpt.html) process.
+After understanding and validating the problem, we can begin/continue to ideate potential solutions through a [diverge/converge](http://web.stanford.edu/~rldavis/educ236/readings/doet/text/ch06_excerpt.html) process.

 The Product Designer leads the team (Product Manager, Engineering, UX Researcher, Quality Engineering, and Tech Writers, as needed, depending on the item) in ideating potential solutions and exploring different approaches (diverge) before converging on a single solution.
 Product Managers and Engineers evaluate solutions by determining if they meet customer and business goals, and are technically feasible.
 The team is encouraged to engage with stakeholders to determine potential flaws, missed use cases, and if the solution has the intended customer impact.
 After the team converges on the proposed solution or identifies a small set of options to validate, the issue moves into the Solution Validation phase.